 Pillar Two is focused on implementing a global minimum tax designed to ensure that large multinationals pay a minimum effective tax rate of 15% in every jurisdiction they operate.
-Pillar Two is expected to apply to multinational groups with turnover in excess of €750 million.
+Pillar Two is expected to apply to multinational groups with turnover in excess of ε 750 million.
 The Pillar Two proposals involve a framework of complex rules which, broadly, would impose top-up taxes on certain entities within a multinational group where the overall tax paid on the group's profit in any jurisdiction falls below the minimum 15% effective tax rate.
 The proposed rules for determining whether a top-up tax is required in respect of the group's profits in a jurisdiction and the allocation of any such top-up tax between the members of the group are detailed and are designed to prevent multinational groups from being able to structure around the rules.
-It should be noted that a group's effective tax rate in a jurisdiction may fall below the minimum 15% rate, and therefore a top-up tax may be required, even if that jurisdiction's statutory headline tax rate is over 15%.
-On December 15, 2022, the EU Member States adopted a Council Directive (2022/2523) on ensuring a global minimum level of taxation for multinational enterprise ("MNE") groups and large-scale domestic groups in the EU ("Minimum Tax Directive").
-EU Member States had the obligation to implement the Minimum Tax Directive into their national laws before December 31, 2023.
+It should be noted that a group's effective tax rate in a jurisdiction may fall below the minimum 15% of the group's profit is statutory headline tax rate is over 15%.
+On December 15, 2022, the EU Member States adopted a Council Directive (2022/2523) on ensuring a global minimum level of taxation for multinational enterprise ("MNE") groups and large-scale domestic groups in the EU ("Minimum Tax Directive into their national laws before December 31, 2023.
 The Minimum Tax Directive was implemented into Luxembourg national law on December 22, 2023, and applies to fiscal years starting on or after December 31, 2023.